Robust targeted exploration for systems with non-stochastic disturbances: Targeted Exploration

-\textit{Application to dual control:} The proposed targeted exploration strategy may be utilized to design a robust \textit{dual control} strategy which guarantees a desired performance for the closed loop after exploration \cite{barenthin2008identification, venkatasubramanian2023sequential}.
-This can be achieved by co-designing the targeted exploration problem \eqref{eq:exp_problem} with a robust gain-scheduled controller in order to account for the changes in uncertainty during the process of exploration \cite{venkatasubramanian2023sequential}.
-Such a joint design of a dual controller also allows optimizing closed-loop performance after exploration, ensuring the exploration process reduces only the necessary uncertainty to achieve the desired performance within exploration energy constraints.
+\textit{Application to dual control:} The proposed targeted exploration strategy can be integrated into a robust \textit{dual control} framework to guarantee a desired closed-loop performance after exploration \cite{barenthin2008identification, venkatasubramanian2023sequential}.
+This can be achieved by co-designing the targeted exploration problem \eqref{eq:exp_problem} with a robust gain-scheduled controller that accounts for changes in uncertainty during exploration \cite{venkatasubramanian2023sequential}.
+Such a joint design allows optimizing closed-loop performance after exploration, while ensuring exploration reduces only the necessary uncertainty to achieve the desired performance within exploration energy constraints.